EdgeOfAssembly/ansipix/README.md

 ## Current Limitations & Future Work

-This project is fully functional for its core purpose, but there are several areas that are not yet implemented or fully tested.

--   **Unimplemented Arguments:** The `--width`, `--height`, and `--full-width` arguments are currently placeholders and do not affect the output size.
-The renderer will always auto-fit to the terminal dimensions.
+-   **Unimplemented Arguments:** `--width`, `--height`, and `--full-width` are placeholders and do not affect output size.
--   **Missing Sound Support:** The player renders video only.
-Audio from video files is ignored.
+-   **No Sound Support:** Audio from video files is ignored.
--   **Missing Playback Controls:** There are no controls for pausing, seeking, or adjusting speed during playback.
-This is a planned feature for a future release.
+-   **No Playback Controls:** Pausing, seeking, or adjusting speed is not yet implemented.
--   **Image/GIF Offline Rendering:** The offline rendering pipeline (`--output file.ansipix`) is fully implemented for videos but is not yet complete for static images or GIFs.
+-   **Image/GIF Offline Rendering:** The `--output` flag is not yet complete for static images or GIFs.
--   **Code Refactoring:** The `image_player.py` module contains a separate, more complex rendering pipeline for handling backgrounds and transparency.
-In the future, this could be unified with the main `render.py` module to reduce code duplication.
+-   **Code Refactoring:** Future work includes unifying rendering pipelines to reduce code duplication.

 ---

 ## Dependencies

-To run `ansipix`, you need Python 3 and the following packages, which can be installed via pip:
+To run `ansipix`, you need Python 3 and the following packages:

 ```bash
 pip install opencv-python numpy Pillow